 "How do you see your role in the classroom in terms of the first month of school?"
 That was a pivotal question on my job interview many years ago.
 Sometimes the more things change, the more the stay the same.
 Whether it was asked during your interview or not, the answer can make or break your classroom management plan.
 If you don't accomplish anything else during the first weeks of school but to have control of your class, then you have done a good job!
 It was my answer and the school superintendent interviewing me agreed!

-It is absolutely critical that clear, concise rules and procedures are established during the first few weeks of school.
+Whether you are totally back, doing distance teaching, or a hybrid version it is still critical that clear, concise rules and procedures are established during the first few weeks of school.
 Nothing can be accomplished until the class knows that you, the teacher, are in charge.
 Just as teachers have high expectations of students, students have high expectations of teachers.
 If you send the message that you don't always mean what you say and are quite lax about enforcing established rules, don't be surprised when your students do whatever they please in your classroom.
 This doesn't mean there are no exceptions, but there needs to be a valid reason for an exception and the student should understand that he is getting a special privilege.

 So what rules are important and how do you establish them?
 Here are a few helpful hints.